Distilled Thompson Sampling: Practical and Efficient Thompson Sampling via Imitation Learning: Distilled Thompson sampling

-Motivated by challenges in implementing Thompson sampling real-time in production systems, we develop an imitation learning algorithm that separates action generation from computationally intensive steps like posterior sampling and optimization.
-Our algorithm maintains an explicit policy representation that emulates the TS policy by simulating its actions \emph{offline}.
+To address challenges in implementing Thompson sampling real-time, we develop an imitation learning algorithm that separates \emph{online} action generation from computationally intensive steps like posterior sampling and optimization.
+Our algorithm maintains an explicit policy representation that emulates the batch (off-policy) Thompson sampling policy by simulating its actions \emph{offline}.
 At decision time, the algorithm generates an action simply by sampling from the current policy representation, which is straightforward to implement and computationally efficient to run real-time.
+We summarize an idealized form of our method in Algorithm~\ref{alg:imitation}, where conditional on the history $H_{\prev(t)}$ generated by the imitation policy

+This policy is different from the true, batch on-policy Thompson sampling since the imitation policy generates actions based on which rewards are observed.
+Nevertheless, we will show that our algorithm enjoys Bayes regret comparable to batch on-policy Thompson sampling.

 At each time $t$, our algorithm observes a context $S_t$, and plays an action drawn from its explicit policy representation.
-Formally, we parameterize our policy $\pi^m(a \mid s)$ with a model class $\mc{M}$ (e.g. a neural network that takes as input a context and outputs a distribution over actions) and generate actions by sampling from the current policy $A_t \sim \pi_t^m(\cdot \mid S_t)$.
-Upon receiving a corresponding reward $R_t$, the agent uses the context-action-reward tuple to update its posterior on the parameter $\theta \in \Theta$ \emph{offline}.
+Formally, we parameterize our policy $\pi^m(a \mid s)$ with a model class $m \in \mc{M}$.
+For example, $\mc{M}$ can be a neural network that takes as input a context and outputs a distribution over actions.
+We generate actions by sampling from the current policy $A_t \sim \pi_{\prev(t)}^m(\cdot \mid S_t)$, which can be easily implemented to run with low latency on resource-constrained computing infrastructure such as mobile devices.
+The agent uses a batch of context-action-reward tuples to update its posterior on the parameter $\theta \in \Theta$ \emph{offline}.
 Although this step requires posterior inference that may be too burdensome to run real-time, our method allows running it offline on a different computing node, so that it does not affect latency.
-Using the updated posterior $\theta_t \sim \P(\cdot \mid H_t)$, the agent then simulates actions drawn by the TS policy by computing the maximizer $A_t^{\rm TS}(s) \in \argmax_{a \in \mc{A}} f_{\theta_t}(a, s)$, for a range of values $s \in \mc{S}$.
-Using these simulated context-action pairs, we learn an explicit policy representation that \emph{imitates} the observed actions of the TS policy.
+Using the updated posterior $\theta_t \sim \P(\cdot \mid H_{\prev(t)})$, the agent then simulates actions drawn by the Thompson sampling policy by computing the maximizer $\bar{A}_t(s) \in \argmax_{a \in \mc{A}} f_{\theta_t}(a, s)$, for a range of values $s \in \mc{S}$.
+Using these simulated context-action pairs, we learn an explicit policy representation that \emph{imitates} the observed actions of the Thompson sampling policy.

-We summarize an idealized form of our method in Algorithm~\ref{alg:imitation}, where conditional on the history $H_t$ generated by the imitation policy, we denote the off-policy TS policy at time $t$ as $\pi^{\rm TS}_t( a\mid s)$.
-This policy is different from the true, on-policy TS since the imitation policy generates actions.
-Dropping the subscript $t$ to simplify notation, the imitation learning problem that updates the agent's policy is